kyrie25/dotfiles/README.md

 # repository structure

+- `config/` - contains configurations for other applications
+- `discord/` - QuickCSS and stuff
 - `hyprland/` - contains configurations for Hyprland and related applications
   - `scripts/` - useful scripts for Hyprland keybinds
   - `pkg_user.lst` - list of packages to install to get you started as quickly as possible
-- `config/` - contains configurations for other applications
+- `systemd/` - contains systemd service files
-- `discord/` - QuickCSS and stuff
 - `zsh/` - zsh configurations

 # useful resources